 You unpack your shiny new crash helmet, place it on the work bench in your garage and stare at it lovingly.

 Returning a few minutes later with a hot cup of coffee you’re horrified to see it rolling around the floor with scratch marks and a cracked visor.
-Your pet cat running down the garden is a distant spec.
+Your pet cat running down the garden is a distant speck.

 Your crash helmet is probably safest when resting on your head but away from it hidden dangers lurk everywhere.